PROGRESS UPDATE

 Media Coverage and Partnerships

 The Commission has also sought creative ways to reach new audiences and successfully partnered with the socially conscious skincare brand Topicals to highlight issues facing justice-involved women.
-The partnership included a social media campaign, featured stories about justice-involved women’s experiences, and a financial contribution to the work of the Commission.

 External Events and Briefings